 In short, brown bears are bigger, stronger, and more threatening than black bears.

-These are the main differences that can help a person tell these two animals apart from one another.
+In terms of brown bear vs black bear comparisons, these are the main differences that can help a person tell these two animals apart from one another.
 The differences should be obvious, and a person should take measures to avoid these bears in any case.

 The 7 Key Factors in a Fight Between Black Bear vs Brown Bear